 History and Mission

-Established in 1993 under the intellectual leadership of Professor Seamus Deane, the Keough-Naughton Institute’s faculty now includes leaders in Literature, History, Film, Television and Theater and other departments, and it is regularly supplemented by visiting professors, some of whom come to Notre Dame as Naughton Fellows in a reciprocal arrangement with Irish universities.
-In 2011, Declan Kiberd, considered Ireland’s foremost intellectual, was hired as the Donald and Marilyn Keough Professor of Irish Studies, and more recently, Barry McCrea was hired as the Keough Family Professor of Irish Studies from a full tenured post at Yale.
-Both professors are highly regarded in their fields and represent the Institute’s commitment to attract and maintain the highest quality faculty.
+Established in 1992 under the intellectual leadership of Professor Seamus Deane, the Keough-Naughton Institute’s faculty now includes leaders in Literature, History, Film, Television and Theater and other departments, and it is regularly supplemented by visiting professors, some of whom come to Notre Dame as Naughton Fellows in a reciprocal arrangement with Irish universities.

-Undergraduate courses offered by the Keough-Naughton Institute provide Notre Dame students with a unique opportunity to explore Ireland’s extraordinary tradition in literature (in both the English and Irish languages) and distinctive historical development, including its influence on the United States.
+Undergraduate courses offered by the Keough-Naughton Institute provide Notre Dame students with a unique opportunity to explore Ireland’s extraordinary culture and traditions (in literature, in both the English and Irish languages), and distinctive historical development, including its influence on the United States.
 The core of the program is a Minor in Irish Studies which helps students develop their understanding of Irish society, culture and politics through both course work and first-hand experience of Ireland.

 The Keough-Naughton Institute's Dublin Program, based at O'Connell House, a late eighteenth century building on Merrion Square, enables Irish Studies Minors and interested undergraduates to continue their studies in Ireland.
 Students take classes with Notre Dame faculty in the Centre and also enroll in courses in Arts and Letters, Commerce, Science and Engineering at University College Dublin, Trinity College Dublin and the National College of Art and Design.